-Big projects can require big solutions, and the $400 million expansion of the Tilbury liquefied natural gas (LNG) plant in Delta, B.C., certainly qualifies as a big project.
+Big projects can require big solutions, and a $400 million expansion of a liquefied natural gas (LNG) plant in B.C. certainly qualifies as a big project.
 FortisBC broke ground on the project in October 2014 and expects to commence operation by the end of 2016.
 The site requires electric power – and a lot of it – to keep office trailers, cranes and construction tools running during construction, a need Trinity was able to fill quickly to meet a very tight deadline.

 In their planning phase, construction managers determined that grid supplied, hydro-produced power would be significantly less expensive than electricity produced onsite with generators.
 But with only a two-month window for design, delivery and installation, they needed equipment and support from Trinity Power to get a 2MVA substation in place.